The best story-based adventure board games

 Players: 2-4

-Pandemic Legacy: Season 0 may not be the most appealing board game to play during an ongoing pandemic, but if you can separate your reality from this fictionalised interpretation of a Cold War-era pathogen threat, then you’ll be in for an excellent adventure.
+Pandemic Legacy: Season 0 may not be the most appealing board game to play after the events of the coronavirus pandemic, but if you can separate your reality from this fictionalised interpretation of a Cold War-era pathogen threat, then you’ll be in for an excellent adventure.
 This tale is an expanded version of the original Pandemic which focusses on ‘beating’ enemy agents, rather than controlling the spread of a deadly disease.
-As a spy in the 1960s, you’ll take on a range of false identities as you work your way through story-based missions where you rush to execute spy operations without being trapped by enemy forces.
+As a spy in the 1960s, you’ll take on a range of false identities as you work your way through story-based missions where you rush to execute operations without being trapped by enemy forces.

 Adventure Games: The Volcanic Island